CNAG-Biomedical-Informatics/cbicall/docs-site/docs/backends/nf-core.md

 single-chromosome smoke tests may not contain enough overlapping resource variants for GATK `FilterVariantTranches`.

-`nextflow_singularity_cache_dir` is important on HPC systems where a module or site config points Nextflow to a shared image library that may contain unreadable images.
-CBIcall writes this path into the generated Nextflow config.
-If the HPC module also exports `NXF_*` variables, they should be set in the shell bootstrap before CBIcall starts; CBIcall inherits and forwards the shell environment unchanged.
+On HPC, use `nextflow_singularity_cache_dir` when the default shared container cache contains unreadable images or when you want the cache path recorded in the generated Nextflow config.
+CBIcall inherits any `NXF_*` variables already set by the shell or scheduler bootstrap.

 The Sarek registry entry also declares its canonical HaplotypeCaller VCF output: